eProsima/Fast-DDS/examples/C++/DDS/FlowControlExample/README.txt

                               = Flow Control =
                               ================

-In FastRTPS, Flow Control is implemented through objects called Flow Controllers.
+In Fast DDS, Flow Control is implemented through objects called Flow Controllers.
 In particular, we will be looking at the simplest kind, the Throughput Controller.

 A throughput controller is univocally defined by a Throughput Controller Descriptor,